Nightingale House Hospice appeals to public to support its’ weekly lottery

 Nightingale House has launched an appeal in order to gain public support regarding the provision of free patient care.

 Nightingale House is encouraging people to join their hospice lottery which would inject cash into the services they provide for patients with chronic diseases including cancer, motor neurone disease and heart failure.

 It would cover cancer patients and those with other life-threatening illnesses living in the region.

 This would provide the patients with support and advice to enhance their quality of life – from holistic treatments to pain management and on-going assessments.

 As 80 per cent of the hospice’s services are funded by donations and fundraising activities the weekly lottery is an important component for generating income.

 The firebreak lockdown will have an impact on this income as all their Welsh retail outlets and cafés will close – they also received some funds from the government to help subsidise these losses, but not the full amount which was apparently promised.

-Tracey Price, Nightingale’s lottery manager, said: “During these uncertain times playing the lottery in support of Nightingale House means so much to patients and their families as it is a vital source of income for us and provides consistency in our fundraising abilities to complement those organised events and other donations and fundraising efforts.”
+Amanda Kinsey, Nightingale’s lottery manager, said: “During these uncertain times playing the lottery in support of Nightingale House means so much to patients and their families as it is a vital source of income for us and provides consistency in our fundraising abilities to complement those organised events and other donations and fundraising efforts.”